 How Do I Know What Pot Size is Best for My Orchid?

-Now you have determined that you need to repot your orchid.
-The next question is, what size orchid pot should you use?
+So once you’ve decided to repot your orchid, the next question is, what size orchid pot should you use?

 In general, when repotting your orchid, you will want to move up 1-inch in pot size.
 So if you have been using a 4-inch pot, you will need a 5-inch pot.
 Moving up just an inch in size will give your orchid roots room to grow, while keeping your orchid secure and stable within the pot.